 Last year, 55% of investors with pensions held by insurance companies bought their annuity from their existing pension company.

 So now these insurers will not put annuity application forms in their retirement packs.
 The ABI will also publish details of the range of annuity rates available to make it clearer for people who want to shop around.

 - Insurers sending a letter to customers two years from retirement to encourage them to consider their retirement options

 - Follow-up details on options such as combining small pension pots sent six months, and then six weeks, from retirement

 - Explaining how customers with medical conditions, or smokers, can get a better annuity deal

 "Increasing life expectancy means that many people will be receiving a pension for longer than they were paying a mortgage so the need to make the right decisions at retirement has never been more important," said Otto Thoresen, director general of the ABI.

-"The timely, clear and relevant information provided under the code will significantly increase the number of people reaching retirement with the confidence to make the right pension decision."'Further to go'
+"The timely, clear and relevant information provided under the code will significantly increase the number of people reaching retirement with the confidence to make the right pension decision."

 Any insurance companies that provide pensions and are members of the ABI must sign up to the code.
 Some 95% of defined contribution pension providers are ABI members.